Find out about the public innovation learning programmes that we run.

 Our core foundational programme runs for 6-9 months, and we work with our government partners to tailor the experience to their own context and needs.

-Read more about our previous programmes in Australia, New Zealand and Canada below, or find out more about our upcoming programmes:
+Read more about our previous programmes in Australia, New Zealand and Canada below, or find out more about our ongoing programme across United Kingdom.

 Working on real projects over an extended period helped public servants take action and develop an innovation mindset.

 We look back at our nine-month journey working with the Government of Canada Entrepreneurs.

 A reflection on the latest training week from our public innovation learning programme.

 Teams practiced the inherently messy design process on our latest Aus and NZ learning programme.

 We're looking for our next set of public sector teams to take part in the learning program across Australia and NZ.